-From: General Secretariat of the Council

-To: Delegations

-Subject: ECOFIN Report to the European Council on tax issues
+From: General Secretariat of the Council To: Permanent Representatives Committee/Council Subject: ECOFIN Report to the European Council on tax issues Endorsement

-- 1. The Council (ECOFIN) was invited to report back to the European Council on various tax issues as mentioned, in particular in its conclusions of March and June 2012, May 2013, December 2014 and October 2017. - A draft ECOFIN report to the European Council on tax issues was prepared and agreed in the Council High Level Working Party on Tax Questions (HLWP) on 4 June 2019, for submission to the Council via Coreper. - 3.
-ECOFIN on 14 June 2019 endorsed the report as set out in the Annex, and agreed to forward it to the European Council on 20 June 2019.
+- 1. The Council (ECOFIN) was invited to report back to the European Council on various tax issues as mentioned, in particular in its conclusions of March and June 2012, May 2013, December 2014 and October 2017. - 2.
+A draft ECOFIN report to the European Council on tax issues was prepared and agreed in the Council High Level Working Party on Tax Questions (HLWP) on 4 June 2019, for submission to the Council via Coreper.
+It also agreed that the usual factual updates (parts in square brackets) will be made by the GSC after ECOFIN, before the release of the final version of the report. - 3.
+Coreper is therefore invited to recommend to the ECOFIN Council on 14 June 2019 to endorse the report as an 'A' item, as set out in the Annex, with a view to its transmission to the European Council (20-21 June 2019).

-10342/19 AS/df 1

-ECOMP.2.B EN
+9773/19 AS/df 1 ECOMP.2.B EN